JGuan-lab/DSSC/README.md

 ### Depends:
     R (>= 4.1.0)
 ### Input data:
-    data_bulk: the input dropout bulk data.
+    data_bulk: the input bulk data.

     data_ref: the reference GEP matrix
 ### The parameter used in SCDC:

-    #In this article, the parameters can be selected through grid search.

-    parameter the vector of parameters.
+    parameter: the vector of regularization parameters.
-    lambda1 is the value of lambda1 in the mathematical model to limit the sample-sample similarity matrix;
+    lambda1 is used to constrain the sample-sample similarity matrix;
-    lambda2 is the value of lambda2 in the mathematical model to limit the gene-gene similarity matrix;
+    lambda2 is used to constrain the gene-gene similarity matrix;
-    lambdaC is the value of lambda3 in the mathematical model to limit the GEP matrix.
+    lambdaC is used to constrain the GEP matrix.

-    k: Number of cell types used for matrix initialization，it can be obtained from the reference GEP matrix or manually inputted.
+    k: number of cell types used for matrix factorization initialization.

 ### Example:
 #### Source